 “How is it then you were taken prisoner?”

-“I wandered too far from shore and they caught me in the Bay.
-I thought they were going to kill me and I told them the story about the treasure hoping I would be spared.
-We never got the chance to dig it up.
-I guess that was a good thing.
-They would have been royally angry with me if all they found nothing but cannonballs,” he said with a smile.
+“I drifted too far from shore and they caught me in the Bay.
+I thought they were going to kill me and I told them the story about the treasure hoping they might spare me.
+We didn’t dig it up.
+I guess that’s good.
+They would have been royally angry with me if they found nothing but cannonballs,” he grinned.

-Barnaby smiled back.
-“Yes I suppose you were rather fortunate.”
-He looked at the shore and found Edward with his eyes.
+Levi smirked.
+“Yes, I suppose you were fortunate.”
+He scanned the shore and found Edward with his eyes.
 The man stared at the sand.
 “Do you know if your grandfather ever took the Lord to be his savior?”
-Barnaby asked.
+Levi asked.

-The prisoner looked at him a little bewildered then grew a little fearful.
+The prisoner frowned and as he pondered this he grew more concerned.
 “I don’t know sir.
 I did not see him the last days of his life.
-I suppose he could have but cannot be certain.
-If he did not then what has become of him?” he asked very worried.
+I suppose he may have but cannot be certain.
+If he did not then what has become of him?”

-“I cannot speak to that,” Barnaby answered.
-“His fate is God’s business.”
+“I cannot speak to God’s business,” Levi answered.

-Of all the ghosts, this man’s grandfather puzzled him the most because to Barnaby’s knowledge, Christopher did not die among the trees.
-If this was the case, then Barnaby should not have been able to see him earlier in the night as no one who did not die in the woods, should have remained.
+Of all the ghosts, this man’s grandfather puzzled him the most because to Levi’s knowledge, Christopher did not die among the trees.
+If so, then Levi should not have seen him earlier in the night.

 “Then sir why did you ask?
 Did you know my Grandfather?”
 He maintained his manners but his eyes expressed growing concern.

-“How did your grandfather know where the treasure was buried?”
-Barnaby asked.
+“How did your grandfather know where to find the treasure?”

 “Well because he told me he….” the prisoner’s voice faded and a horrific look clouded his face as the realization of his grandfather’s treachery became apparent.
 “Oh no, this can’t be!
 How could he be responsible?”

-The man nodded but he appeared like a man on the verge of vomiting.
+The man nodded but he the color had left him and his eyes drooped.
 The truth brought to his attention disturbed him.
-The truth his Grandfather Christopher had a hand in killing William and Mary.
+The realization his Grandfather Christopher had a hand in killing William and Mary.

 “The Lord will not judge you for your family’s sins.”

 “Yes sir, but I loved my grandfather.
 He was a good man to me.
-Not the kind of man who would do such an evil thing as this.
+Not an evil man who murdered others.
 I can’t bear to think of him in hell!”

 “He was a good man sir.
 Truly!
 He did good things for people.
 Surely that will get him into Heaven right?”

-“It is not good works that get us into Heaven, it is the gift of God through our faith in him.
+“It is not good works that get us into Heaven, it is the gift of God through our faith in Jesus otherwise he could accept none of us.
 There is still a chance your grandfather repented.”

 “Yes sir, I’m sure he did!” the man exclaimed grasping at the idea.